-This bill amends the absentee ballot provisions in the Code of West Virginia, specifically section 3-3-5, to enhance the accessibility and security of absentee voting.
-It mandates that applications for absentee ballots be available both at the county clerk's office and online through the Secretary of State's official website.
-Additionally, the bill allows qualified first responders to vote by electronic absentee ballot under certain emergency circumstances and outlines the process for submitting and accepting their absentee voting applications.
-It also prohibits election officials from providing unsolicited absentee ballot applications to voters and restricts individuals from delivering more than ten unsolicited applications, establishing a misdemeanor penalty for violations of these provisions.
+This bill amends the absentee ballot provisions in West Virginia's Code by requiring that applications for absentee ballots be made available both at the county clerk's office and online through the Secretary of State's official website.
+It introduces the option for qualified first responders to vote by electronic absentee ballot under specific emergency circumstances and outlines the process for submitting and accepting their absentee voting applications.
+Additionally, the bill prohibits election officials from providing unsolicited absentee ballot applications to voters and restricts any individual from delivering more than ten unsolicited applications to voters.

 Statutes affected: